-Credit risk of Vimetco's counterparties that have outstanding payment obligations creates exposure to Vimetco and may in circumstances have a material and adverse effect on Vimetco's financial position.
-Vimetco regularly monitors the financial position of its debtors and adjusts credit limits as appropriate.
+The financial quality of the borrowers is continuously monitored and the Group's exposure to credit risk is distributed between agreed parties.
+The credit risk exposure is controlled through limits imposed on each borrower.
+The Group subsidiaries regularly monitor the financial position of its debtors and adjust credit limits as appropriate.
+The credit limits are analyzed and approved by the subsidiaries' management.
+The accounts receivables consist in a large number of clients, from different industries and geographic areas.
 In addition, credit exposure is controlled through certain limits granted by factoring companies (in case of factored clients), banks (in case of bank guarantees and LCs) and reviewed and approved by local management.